 Ann Barba and Amanda May-Hainley completed Catechesis of the Good Shepherd Level I training (for children ages 3-6) with Linda Kaiel at Franciscan Montessori Earth School in Portland.
-The training concluded in November 2017, along with 6 other individuals from various parishes.
+The training concluded in November 2017, along with 6 other individuals from various parish settings.

-In spring/summer 2018, Ann began collecting things to build an a Level I atrium.
-In Fall 2018, in addition to being the head teacher for 2 preschool classes, Amanda May-Hainley began leading 30-minute atrium sessions once a week with 4 out of the 5 classes in the preschool.
-In mid-January 2019, Ann Barba started Sunday morning atrium sessions (9:45-10:45) with the Pre-K & K Life Kids (children’s faith formation) group when she returned from maternity leave.
-Her role transitioned to CGS Lead Catechist to focus on development of CGS, while Sarah Hoffman stepped in to take the reigns coordinating children’s faith formation.
+In spring and summer 2018, Ann began collecting things to build a Level I atrium.
+In Fall 2018, in addition to being the head teacher for 2 preschool classes, Amanda May-Hainley began leading 30-minute atrium sessions once a week with 4 out of the 5 classes in the preschool & kindergarten.
+In mid-January 2019, when she returned from maternity leave, Ann Barba started leading Sunday morning 1-hour atrium sessions with the Pre-K & K Life Kids (children’s faith formation) group.
+Her role transitioned to CGS Lead Catechist (plus admin. support) to focus on development of CGS, while Sarah Hoffman stepped in to take the reins coordinating children’s faith formation.